RyanBrewer317/cricket_rs/README.md

 - I'd love real (equirecursive) self types without compromising the linear time complexity of the linter.
 - low-hanging fruit optimizations, like representing method names as integers instead of doing runtime string comparisons.
 - explicit type annotations?
 If adding all that syntax isn't too much more code.
 In theory object subsumption is already supported but has no use until type annotations can be added.
 - runtime type switching: do one thing if something is one type, and another thing if it's another type.
+I might skip this in favor of categorical purity lol.
 - a much better standard library, especially for booleans and hashmaps.
 - conversions between numeric types and strings.
 - a license, now that this repo is more featured than the original.